pokt-network/pocket/logger/docs/README.md

     logger.Global.Fatal().Msg("Oops, something went wrong!")
     ...
 }
 ```

-## 4. Module Logging
+## Module Logging

-As each module has its own logger, please utilize it instead of the global logger.
+Each module should have its own logger to appropriately namespace the logs.

 ```golang
 type sweetModule struct {